cdapio/cdap/docs/developer-guide/source/security.rst

 Continuuity Reactor supports securing clusters using a perimeter security model.
 With perimeter security, access to cluster nodes is restricted through a firewall.
-Cluster nodes can communicate with each other, but outside clients can only communicate with the cluster through a secured gateway.
+Cluster nodes can communicate with each other, but outside clients can only communicate with the cluster through a secured host.
 Using Reactor security, the Reactor authentication server issues credentials (access tokens) to authenticated clients.
 Clients then send these credentials on requests to Reactor.
 Calls that lack valid access tokens will be rejected, limiting access to only authenticated clients.